 As for schools, the old days where schools were considered public property due to the taxes paying for them is quickly dying.
 Besides that, there are fences now enclosing school grounds followed by school teachers and principals frowning on people who attempt to step on the grounds after school hours.

-There are also some countries that don’t allow people to engage in metal detecting, even in beach areas.
+There are also some countries that don’t allow people to engage in detecting, even in beach areas.
 That’s because some of those beaches could be a piece of federal or state park, or even a sanctuary, thereby disqualifying any right to go dig up any loot.
-That’s why it’s smart to play it safe by asking whatever authority, even on beaches, to acquire their permission before you start metal detecting.
+That’s why it’s smart to play it safe by asking whatever authority, even on beaches, to acquire their permission before you start.

 How To Use A Metal Detector – From The Start!

 Once you have acquired all the essential equipment as well as your permissions for a particular location, it’s time for the best part; the metal detecting itself.
 To ensure you don’t miss out on anything, take heed of the following practices:

 If you’re partaking in metal detecting for the first time, then it’s best to try your hand with your equipment and get used to it before going out on your first-ever treasure hunt.
 Fortunately, virtually every metal detector that is sold these days comes with a manual or perhaps even an instructional DVD.
 There are also online tutorials available for your convenience.
 So just go over the basics first, before going outside and giving your equipment a whirl.